 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Colitis is inflammation in your colon, which is the main part of your large intestine.
 Your colon is the last leg of the journey your food takes through your digestive system.
-Inflammation in your colon can affect the way this journey ends, causing pain, diarrhea and sometimes blood in your poop.
-Inflammation is your body’s response to infection or injury.
-It causes swelling and tenderness in your tissues.
+Inflammation makes the tissues in your colon swell and cause discomfort.
+This can affect the way the journey ends, causing pain, diarrhea and, sometimes, blood in your poop.
+Colitis can also affect your quality of life and make it difficult to do your normal activities.

 Advertisement